Richard St Lawrence, 7th Baron Howth: Career

 He is chiefly remembered as a soldier, and he played a leading role in all the military expeditions of his time.
 His most famous campaign was against the Scots at Lecale in present-day County Down in 1551.
 He defeated Shane O'Neill in an engagement in 1553, and saw further action in 1555.
 In 1556 Sussex sent him on another expedition against the Scots, whom he defeated at Glenarm in present-day County Antrim.
-In 1558 in the absence of the Lord Deputy of Ireland he was appointed one of the guardians of the Pale, and was credited with maintaining firm order there.
+In 1558 in the absence of the Lord Deputy of Ireland, he was appointed one of the guardians of the Pale, and was credited with maintaining firm order there.

-He died at Drogheda in the autumn of 1558, and was succeeded in the title by his brother Christopher, 8th Baron Howth.
+He died in Drogheda in the autumn of 1558, and was succeeded in the title by his brother Christopher, 8th Baron Howth.